This site uses affiliate links and I may earn a commission at no extra cost to you.

 Why You’ll Love This Chai Spiced Popcorn Recipe

 Nothing completes a movie night, study session, or lazy Sunday like a big bowl of freshly popped popcorn.
 And while classic salty, ‘buttery’, or even sweet and salty popcorn is great, this chai-spiced popcorn is on a whole new cozy level.
-Sweet, crunchy, a little spicy, and seriously addictive with none of the refined oils and/or chemicals in microwave versions—I dare you to stop at just one handful.
+Sweet, crunchy, a little spicy, and seriously addictive with none of the refined oils and/or chemicals in microwave versions.
+You won’t be able to stop at just one handful!

 The Ingredients